-The Chief Fire Officer is the most senior role in the service; he is responsible for advising the Fire Authority and for ensuring, along with the Authority's Monitoring Officer and Treasurer, that the Authority can effectively discharge all responsibilities imposed upon it by statute and guidance.
+The Chief Fire Officer, as the most senior role in the service, is responsible for advising the Fire Authority and for ensuring, along with the Authority's Monitoring Officer and Treasurer, that the Authority can effectively discharge all responsibilities imposed upon it by statute and guidance.
+There has been an interim Chief Fire Officer appointed within the organisation due to the retirement of the previous incumbent.